 Drug and Alcohol Rehab in Exeter

 Substance abuse and addiction are problems in Exeter just as they are in other parts of the UK.
-Alcohol Rehab & Drug Rehab in Exeter are hugely important.
+Alcohol rehab and drug rehab in Exeter are hugely important.
 In fact, the rate of crack and opiate use among adults in Exeter is the seventh highest in the UK.
-However, it is not just crack and opiates that are causing problems in this part of the country; people in Exeter are also struggling with other addictions, including alcoholism and heroin addiction.

 The good news for those living in the Exeter area is that there are many free addiction services as well as private clinics available, which means that everyone with addiction can access the treatments they need to get well again.